coblesol/portmaster/README.md

 🔧 Portmaster Privacy Firewall Configuration Guide
-This project showcases my ability to deploy and configure Portmaster — a powerful open-source privacy firewall — for endpoint protection.
-It’s designed to balance strong privacy protections with usability, especially ensuring VPN functionality (e.g. ProtonVPN) stays intact while blocking unnecessary or unwanted traffic.
+This project showcases my ability to securely deploy and configure Portmaster, an open-source privacy firewall, across endpoints — including employee workstations and IoT devices.

+It balances strong privacy protections with real-world usability, ensuring VPN compatibility (like ProtonVPN) while blocking telemetry, ads, and other unnecessary traffic.

-🎯 Project Goal
+🎯 Project Goals
-This setup demonstrates my:
+This configuration demonstrates my:

-✅ Proficiency in configuring privacy and security tools ✅ Ability to troubleshoot DNS and firewall-related networking issues ✅ Skill in balancing strong privacy with day-to-day usability (e.g. VPNs, system services) ✅ Readiness to configure endpoint protection across company devices (Windows/Linux/IoT)
+✅ Proficiency in configuring privacy and security tools ✅ Ability to troubleshoot DNS and firewall-related networking issues ✅ Skill in balancing privacy with day-to-day usability (e.g. VPNs, company apps) ✅ Readiness to configure endpoint protection on Windows/Linux/IoT in a business environment

-🛠️ Portmaster Hardened Configuration
+🛠️ Hardened Configuration (Copy & Paste)
-This config is designed for the "average user" — solid privacy, minimal breakage, and ready for deployment on employee devices.

-yaml
-Copy
-Edit
+This setup is ideal for an average user or company device.
+It prioritizes privacy without breaking essential functionality.

 type: settings
 config:
     dns: